LordJiriX/FreeWBS/README.md

 # FreeWBS
 ❗WARING alfa version❗

-🚫In development🚫 Not a fixed version to use please wait
+🚫In development🚫 Not a fixed version to use please use Snapshot

 Small CSS library with light styles and ease of use
 ## Get start